stoneassemblies/StoneAssemblies.Site/content/docs/massauth/what-is.md

 toc: true
 ---

+> Enjoy authorizing with pleasure and endless possibilities.

 **StoneAssemblies.MassAuth** is a free, open source distributed, extensible message-based authorization framework built on top of [MassTransit](https://masstransit-project.com/).
 It is a gatekeeper pattern implementation, which also allows you to improve the responsiveness and throughput of your system, from a loosely coupled and a message-driven approach.

 The main goal of the [gatekeeper pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/gatekeeper) is about to